 the design for this home.
 He was an early member of the Warsaw Anti-slavery

 Society and a delegate to the conventions forming the American Anti-Slavery

 in Philadelphia in 1833 and the New York Anti-Slavery Society in Utica in

 1835.
-He died before the house was built.
+He died before the house was fully constructed in about 1851.
 His older son, the Honorable

-Augustus Frank, lived in the house.
+Augustus Frank thereafter occupied the house until his untimely death in 1894.
 Also a consistent supporter of the

 abolition of slavery, Augustus, Jr., served in the U. S. House of